 This is a potentially huge opportunity for logistics companies.
 If we can apply reverse logistics and close the loop, it’s yet another way to add value and service the clients, while minimising waste and recovering what’s useful from it.

-In several businesses and industries this is fast becoming the standard.
+In several businesses and industries, this is fast becoming the standard.
 For example, there’s a company that leases a floor covering service instead of selling carpets.
 It’s now all about utility (the service provided) rather than ownership.
 When clients subscribe to the floor covering service, they get a carpet they can use.
 It’s like the business leases the carpet and they’re in charge of its maintenance and repair.
 The result is that the carpets last longer and the worn out parts are instead repaired or replaced.
 This is in contrast with what we’re used to where worn out carpets just get disposed of and we buy a new one.
 There’s minimal waste in the process and clients get better value.

 It’s similar to how chemical leasing work.
-Instead of selling chemicals, companies sell its function and performance.
+Instead of selling chemicals, companies sell their function and performance.
 For example, the shift is from selling 10kg of a cleaning or degreasing chemical to selling 100 square metres of an area being cleaned.
 We sell the chemical’s function and performance instead of its quantity.
-The result is less waste because every kilogram or litre of chemical was used and there are no left overs.
+The result is less waste because every kilogram or litre of chemical was used and there are no leftovers.
 What is unused will go back to the chemical company and/or they can recover the used chemicals and convert it again to something useful.
 The principle of chemical leasing is already applied in many chemical products such as cleaning chemicals, powder coatings, detergents, lubricants, adhesives and catalysts (source: Chemical Leasing, supported by United Nations Industrial Development Organisation).

 The overall idea here is to use waste as a resource.
 This results in minimal waste exiting the loop and getting the most value out of the product or material.
 It’s a circular process just like how nature works.
 For example, water is continuously used and recycled through evaporation, condensation and precipitation.
 It’s also how natural ecosystems and food webs work where nutrients continuously get used and recycled among the environment’s organic and inorganic components.

 In the logistics industry, we can help enable and facilitate such circular processes.
 This goes beyond dealing with warranty and recall issues where we only receive the defective product.
-In circular economy as applied to logistics, the task is to acquire and recover the used goods and materials.
+In a circular economy, as applied to logistics, the task is to acquire and recover the used goods and materials.
 In other words, we copy what nature does best in recovering ‘nutrients’ from what already exists.

 For businesses engaged in logistics, transport and warehousing, the circular economy is a huge opportunity, especially for first movers and early adopters.
 This first-mover advantage can help us get key customers and markets early on and then help shield us from competitors as we build a strong relationship with clients.
 Competitors might not be able to catch up, so the market can be cornered sooner rather than later.